penjoe/reading-notes/class-08.md

 //At the top of the CSS page that links to the HTML:
 @import url('path to css file')
 ```
 As with any CSS rule, it always reads top down.
 So even between linked pages, The last rule read by the browser will be the one to be applied.
+The `<link>` or `@import` that comes last will be considered the 'bottom' of the cascade in CSS.